European Cruise Packing List: Essentials for City & Cultural Exploration

 Dressing Respectfully for Cultural Sites

-- Keep a light scarf or shawl in your day bag—it’s compact and super versatile.
+- Keep a scarf in your day bag for quick coverage.

-- Dresses with sleeves or convertible tops are great for all-day wear.
+- Choose dresses with sleeves or convertible tops.

-- Avoid clingy or revealing clothing, especially when visiting conservative regions or places of worship.
+- Avoid clingy or revealing clothing in conservative regions.

 Formal Night Outfits